 (7) Cover the dough with cling film and put in the fridge for about an hour to rest and chill down.

-(8) Rotate the dough 90° (as in the photo below) and give two more turns, rolling out each time to about 20cm wide, 60cm-70cm long and no more than 5mm thickness, making sure you rest the dough in the fridge for about an hour each time.
-You have now done the three turns.
-Refrigerate the dough for at least two hours before shaping: the longer you chill it, the easier it will be to roll out the dough for shaping with the minimal pressure that is needed.
+(8) Rotate the dough 90° (as in the photo below) and give two more turns, rolling out each time to about 20cm wide, 60cm or so long and no more than 5mm thick, making sure you rest the dough in the fridge for about an hour each time.

 Shape the dough: